t-crest/patmos/c/apps/ownspm/README.md

 ```bash
 make gen synth
 ```
 This creates Patmos.
-To configure the FPGA with Patmos, run:
+To configure the FPGA with Patmos run
 ```bash
 make config
 ```